 The season also includes a stop in Bonifacio in Corsica, one of the Mediterranean’s most scenic ferry ports.

-In Below Deck Med Season 8, the crew returns to Italy, filming around the Italian Riviera, with Genoa as the main port for the season, while Portofino also features prominently.
+In Below Deck Mediterranean Season 8, the crew returns to Italy, filming around the Italian Riviera, with Genoa as the main port for the season and Portofino also featuring prominently.

 France